weaviate/weaviate-io/developers/weaviate/model-providers/openai-azure/embeddings.md

 ### Vectorizer parameters

-Configure the following vectorizer parameters to customize its behavior.
-Some parameters are Weaviate-specific, while others expose Azure OpenAI-specific options.
+The following examples show how to configure Azure OpenAI-specific options.

 - `resource_name` (Required): The name of the Azure OpenAI resource to use.
 - `deployment_id` (Required): The deployment ID of the Azure OpenAI resource.